 There is plenty of wardrobe and storage space in this holiday cottage, and always a choice of pillows and additional bedding, while a ceiling fan allows for greater circulation of air when it is hot.
 For those wanting to sleep individually, the bed splits into two single beds.

 There is a separate laundry room downstairs with washing machine, tumble-dryer, indoor drying space and a freezer which visitors share with Cranberry Cottage.

 There is ample space for parking and a private patio area with outdoor table and chairs, giving fine views down the valley, and catching the afternoon sun.
 This is an adult only property so no noisy children to disturb you.

 For visitors with restricted mobility, Stiperstones View is not as suitable as Cranberry Cottage.
 Stiperstones View is pet-free, catering for guests with allergies to cats or dogs.

 Rent includes bed-linen, towels and electricity.
 Also provided are normal kitchen consumables like washing up liquid, dishcloth, pan scrubber, tea towels and dishwasher tablets, plus hand soap for the kitchen and bathroom.
-We provide a small welcome basket with sachets for drinks, biscuits and homemade preserves.
-“Fruits of the Farm” are available – fresh soft fruits and eggs in particular.
+We provide a small welcome basket with sachets of tea, coffee hot chocolate, sugar, biscuits and homemade preserves.
+Seasonal-dependent “Fruits of the farm” are available – fresh soft fruits and eggs in particular.
 One basket of logs is provided in Cranberry Cottage, additional baskets can be bought for £5, or you can obtain seasoned firewood from local shops.

 Things to Do in the Shropshire Hills